prasanthkumarreddym/Uber-Drives-Data-Cleaning-and-Analysis-/README.md

 Exported the cleaned data into a CSV file.

 Prerequisites:

-Python
+Python,
-Pandas library
+Pandas library,
-Jupyter NoteBook
+Jupyter NoteBook.